 The logo is shaped like a three-dimensional L-shaped membrane.
 This design reflects the brand’s focus on mathematical modeling and computational tools.
 The shape represents a complex surface created by the wave equation, a key concept in engineering and science.

-The logo’s 3D aspect gives it depth and a dynamic look, showing the brand’s ability to handle complex data and perform advanced computations.
+The logo’s 3D aspect adds depth and a dynamic look, highlighting the brand’s ability to handle complex data and perform advanced computations.
 The front lighting on the L-shaped membrane enhances its three-dimensional appearance.